tbailey6133/word_wizard/README.md

 When answers are rendered and a word is clicked, definitions are retrieved via the free dictionary api available at this url: https://dictionaryapi.dev/

+There's a word counter available at the /wordcounter endpoint, too.

 To start the app, enter the following command in a terminal:

 ```